Workflow

 Required inputs

-- A canonical reference image — one master portrait, not multiple "ideal" versions
+- A canonical reference image — one master portrait, not multiple competing "ideal" versions

 - Wardrobe and expression variants the script requires (default, alt outfit, hero pose, three reactions)

-- Per-shot motion intent and dialogue beats so prompts stay action-led, not identity-led
+- Per-shot motion intent and dialogue beats so prompts stay scene-led, not identity-led

-- A scene list with which shots are master coverage versus reverse / cutaway
+- A scene list marking which shots are master coverage versus reverse, cutaway, or close-up

 Steps